MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 ## Prerequisites

 - **Data Warehouse**.
 You use the Data Warehouse as the source data store.
-If you don't have it, see [Create a workspace](../get-started/create-workspaces.md) for steps to create one.
+If you don't have it, see [Create a Data Warehouse](../data-warehouse/create-warehouse.md) for steps to create one.
 - **Lakehouse**.
 You use the Lakehouse as the destination data store.
 If you don't have it, see [Create a Lakehouse](../data-engineering/create-lakehouse.md) for steps to create one.
 Create a folder named *IncrementalCopy* to store the copied data.

 ### Preparing your source